dg-demers/busyppp/README.md

 In addition, to hear the helpful beep cues (see the section below with that title) you must set up your system to beep.
-It seems the default in some Linux distributions is to turn off the ability to beep.
+It seems the default in many Linux distributions is to turn off the ability to beep.
 To find out how to turn it back on see, for example,
   https://askubuntu.com/questions/277215/make-a-sound-once-process-is-complete

 And beep itself needs to have its suid bit set.
 See